 Overview

-This course, grounded in a neurodevelopmental approach, will help you understand how to observe differences in individual children and respond in a way that supports each unique child to thrive, irrespective of their learning difference.
+This course, grounded in neuroscience and taking a neurodevelopmental approach, will help you understand how to observe differences in individual children and respond in a way that supports each unique child to thrive, irrespective of their differences.
 It recognises that developmental disorders are spectrum disorders and there can be a world of difference between one child and the next and therefore avoids giving a one-size-fits-all approach.
-The course also address how we can celebrate difference and touches on when inclusion is suitable for the child and when other solutions may be more beneficial.
+The course also addresses how we can celebrate difference and touches on the question of what inclusion really is.

 Details